ArtiomL/f5-azure-ha/README.md

 Updating both the Azure Load Balancer (LBAZ) and UDR (Route Tables) is supported.

-The HA / failover logic is designed to run on BIG-IPs, which is why only standard TMOS Python libraries were used.
+The HA / failover logic is designed to run on BIG-IPs, which is why only standard Python libraries were used.

-The minimum supported version is __12.1__ (the first TMOS version to include the Python `requests` HTTP library
+The minimum supported version is **12.1** (the first TMOS version to include the Python `requests` HTTP library).

 <br>
 ## Installation